vitmalina/mquery/docs/index.md

 ### $()

-Matin method that returns a collection of elements filtered by the selector.
+Main method that returns a collection of elements filtered by the selector.

 ```js
 $(selector) // => collection